 Latin Grammy winner, singer, actor, musician, performer, proudly representing the AAPI community, is a fifth generation Chinese American.
 Originally from Oakland, California now in Los Angeles.
 He performed extensively in the 1990’s Acid Jazz scene in the San Francisco Bay Area.

 In 2022, he was part of the Grammy Nominated album “Sakura” by Masa Takumi for Best Global Music Album.

 He played on the 2019 Billboard Top 10 Dance hit, Taylor Swift - Me (The Robert Eibach Remix).
 He was also the resident percussionist for the Ultimate Jam Night shows at the legendary Whisky A Go Go.

-He was member of the legendary R&B/Funk group, Con Funk Shun until 2016, touring the world, performing in stadiums, arenas and on the 2015 Billboard Adult R&B charting album "More Than Love".
+He was also member of the legendary R&B/Funk group, Con Funk Shun until 2016, touring the world, performing in stadiums, arenas and on their 2015 Billboard Top 20 Adult R&B album "More Than Love".

-He’s a voting member of the Recording Academy (NARAS)(The Grammy organization) and currently serves on the Advocacy Committee for the Los Angeles Chapter, working with the membership and Congress to create laws to protect music creators through education and meetings with members of Congress both locally and in Washington DC.
-He's also on the Artist Committee of the David Z Foundation, a non-profit that raises money for music education for underrepresented kids and schools.
-He has previously served on the Boards of the Keep Music Rockin’ Foundation and FilAm Creative.
+He’s a member of The Recording Academy and currently serves on the Advocacy Committee for the Los Angeles Chapter, working with the membership and Congress to protect the rights of music creators.
+He's currently on the Artist Committee of the David Z Foundation, a non-profit that raises money for music education and has previously served on the Boards of the Keep Music Rockin’ Foundation and FilAm Creative.